msaddler/pitchnet/README.md

 ### Pitchnet

-This repository contains code and models to accompany the [manuscript] (https://doi.org/10.1101/2020.11.19.389999): "Deep neural network models reveal interplay of peripheral coding and stimulus statistics in pitch perception" by Mark R. Saddler, Ray Gonzalez, and Josh H. McDermott.
+This repository contains code and models to accompany the [manuscript](https://doi.org/10.1101/2020.11.19.389999): "Deep neural network models reveal interplay of peripheral coding and stimulus statistics in pitch perception" by Mark R. Saddler, Ray Gonzalez, and Josh H. McDermott.

 ### System requirements

 A Singularity container (tensorflow-1.13.1-pitchnet.simg) with all required software is included in this code release.
 The Singularity environment was built on a linux-gnu operating system (CentOS Linux 7) with Singularity version 3.4.1.
-To run models using the Tensorflow version included in the Singularity environment, a CUDA Version: 11.2 - supported GPU is required (estimated runtimes reported in `DEMO.ipynb` are based on one NVIDIA TITAN-Xp GPU).
+To run models using the Tensorflow version included in the Singularity environment, a CUDA Version: 11.2 - supported GPU is required (estimated runtimes reported in `DEMO.ipynb` are based on one NVIDIA titan-x GPU).

 To run the Singularity environment and list included Python packages:
 ```